 During good atmospheric conditions where the signal can bounce off (skip) of the ionosphere, it is possible to achieve contacts hundreds or thousands of miles away.

-CB Radio Buying Guide
+CB Radio Buying Guide for 2019

 Choosing a great CB radio needn’t be a difficult task.
 It a proven technology with years and years of history.
 It’s fundamentally a very old technology with the exception that some modern radios have some newer features like bluetooth enabling you to connect the radio to your cell phone.

 The bare minimum controls you are likely to find on a radio would be a volume control, channel selector and squelch control (to suppress the white noise / hissing that is present when there is a lack of strong signal).